SPOILERS!

 Check out this scene for example:

-The show is filled with moments like these, where Eddie’s hip-hop attitude is in the mix with his “trying-to-be-as-tumblr_inline_nk1laleJzY1rggm3qamerican-as-possible” father and “Sneaky-in-your-face” mother.
+The show is filled with moments like these, where Eddie’s hip-hop attitude is in the mix with his “trying-to-be-as-american-as-possible” father and “Sneaky-in-your-face” mother.
 As well as some awkward and random moments with Eddie’s two younger brothers, who are the exact opposite of Eddie.
 The grandmother also, who only speaks Chinese, steals some of the show’s most hilarious moments.

 BTW…On a side note, you may notice that that the father is portrayed by Randall Park, who played Kim Jong Un in the highly controversial ‘The Interview‘.